 Dana Johnson is President and CEO of Homes For America, a nonprofit housing development corporation that specializes in developing and preserving affordable rental housing.
 Previously, Dana served as Managing Director at Reinvestment Fund, a national CDFI.
 She was responsible for lending and program development in Maryland and Washington, DC and led over $100 million in lending activity for affordable housing, commercial real estate, community facilities and energy efficiency projects, leveraging a range of capital sources including New Market Tax Credits, Historic Tax Credits, philanthropic investments, and other private and public funds.
 From 2019 to 2020, Dana also served as Reinvestment Fund’s Credit Officer.
 She currently serves on the Boards of Directors of the Community Development Network of Maryland and of ReBUILD Metro.

-Mary John Miller served as the U.S. Treasury’s Under Secretary for Domestic Finance from 2012 to 2014.
-In that capacity, she was responsible for Treasury debt management, fiscal operations, recovery from the financial crisis, and implementation of the Dodd-Frank financial reform legislation.
+Mary John Miller served as the U.S. Treasury’s Under Secretary for Domestic Finance from 2012 to 2014 where she oversaw Treasury debt management, fiscal operations, recovery from the financial crisis, and implementation of the Dodd-Frank financial reform legislation.
 From 2010 to 2012, she served as Assistant Secretary for Financial Markets.
-Prior to her public service, Ms. Miller spent 26 years in the investment management industry with the T. Rowe Price Group, where she was the Director of the Fixed Income Division and served on the firm’s Management Committee, Asset Allocation Committee, and as a trustee of the T. Rowe Price Foundation.
-She is currently a trustee of Cornell University (Ithaca, NY) and The Urban Institute (Washington, DC), and a senior fellow at The Johns Hopkins University 21st Century Cities Initiative (Baltimore, MD).
+Prior to her public service, Ms. Miller spent 26 years in the investment management industry with the T. Rowe Price Group, where she was the Director of the Fixed Income Division and served on the firm’s Management Committee and Asset Allocation Committee.
+She currently serves as a director of the Silicon Valley Bank Financial Group, The Jeffrey Company, and T. Rowe Price Charitable.
+Additionally, she is a trustee of Johns Hopkins University, The Urban Institute, and the Calvert School, and a senior fellow at The Johns Hopkins University 21st Century Cities Initiative.

 Paul Taylor is the Director of the Mayor’s Office of Small, Minority and Women Business and a member of the Mayor’s cabinet.
 Mr. Taylor is a founding member of the Greater Baltimore Black Chamber of Commerce and a current member of the Board Directors of the Baltimore City Chamber of Commerce, Baltimore Development Corporation and Capital Region Minority Supplier Development Council.
 He is also a board member of the Maryland Small Business Development Financing Authority’s loan committee (MSBDFA) and works with the Partnership for Lending in Underserved Markets (PLUM) with the SBA and the Milken Institute.
 In addition, Mr. Taylor is a founding member of the African American Real Estate Professionals Maryland (now known as the Commercial Real Estate Professionals) and past President of the Ashburton Area Association.